Rayhansatria733/Project-Python-Code-Review-House-Price-Prediction-EDA-Linear-Regression/README.md

 ## Author: @WISNU ANGGARA

 ## A Mentee Group Project from IBM Advance AI @ Infinite Learning.
-In this project, We Explained a Code from Keggle that can do House Price Prediction using EDA + Linear Regression.
+In this project, We has Reviewed a Code from Keggle that can do House Price Prediction using EDA + Linear Regression.